 We have all heard of KISS...
 Keep It Simple Stupid, or the nicer Keep It Simple Silly.
-This saying applies to all of our writing, whether we are writing a haiku or a thesis for our graduate program.
-It is very important that we keep our writing simple and precise.
-Often times we fall in love with our wording, which is very dangerous when attempting to publish our work.
+This saying applies whether we are writing a haiku or a thesis for a graduate program.
+We must keep our writing precise and straightforward.
+Often we fall in love with our wording, which is very dangerous when attempting to publish our work.
 Cutting a dearly loved sentence, will not take away the artistic element of the piece if that sentence is unnecessary.
 Knowing when to cut out a word, sentence, or even full paragraphs will enhance the aesthetic quality.
-Here are some ways to recognize when it is important to press the delete button.
+Here are some ways to recognize when it is essential to press the delete button.

 Writing Simple Sentences

-Beware of Redundancy: Redundancy is a very common mistake in writing.
-By repeating what's already been stated can cause a paragraph to sound awkward or wordy.
+Beware of Redundancy: Redundancy is a very common mistake in writing, which causes a paragraph to sound awkward or wordy.
 One way of avoiding this may be to combine two sentences into one.
 Here is a good example:

 2 Sentences: I went to the zoo with my daughter.
 At the zoo, her favorite animals were the monkeys.